-But if you’re planning your next academic year and are thinking of trying something new, why not think about undertaking some public engagement activities.
-They are a great way to switch-up your routine and do something new with the added benefit of being a great development opportunity that can actually help your research.
+Public Engagement is a great way to try something new with the added benefit of being a great development opportunity that can actually help your research.

 What is Public Engagement?